A Note on Sharpened Singular Adams-Type Inequalities: Asymptotic behavior of subcritical sharp singular Adams' type Inequality: Proof of Theorem

-Basically, the purpose of this section is to prove Theorem \ref{thm5.1} and Theorem \ref{thm5.22}.
-More precisely, we shall demonstrate the asymptotic behavior for the supremum $\text{ATSC}(\ell, \gamma)$ for the subcritical sharp singular Adams' type inequality.
-In fact, we also mention here that the proof of Theorem \ref{thm5.1} doesn't require the validity of $\text{ATC}_{\frac{n}{2},\frac{n}{2}}(\gamma)<+\infty$.
-Additionally, we also provide the relationship between the suprema for the critical and subcritical sharp singular Adams' type inequalities.
-Now we establish the following crucial lemmas, which are useful in the proof of Theorem \ref{thm5.1} and Theorem \ref{thm5.22}. \begin{lemma} There holds
+Basically, the purpose of this section is to prove Theorem \ref{thm5.1}.
+More precisely, we shall demonstrate the asymptotic behavior of the supremum $\text{ATSC}(\ell, \gamma)$ for the subcritical sharp singular Adams' type inequality.
+To prove this, we establish the following crucial result. \begin{lemma} There holds